JustinInCoding/BullseyeSwiftUI/README.md

 - Use @State(and $ binding) to track the alert view(display some info)'s presenting state
 - Use @State variable to binding the slider to make sure the value fo the slider will be sync when user is playing with it
 - use string interpolation to display the slider value in alert
+- make the game logic depart from the contentView for according to Single Responsibility Principle